 - documents in PDF format where possible

 - links for externally hosted work only.

-You will be notified of your successful application by email.
+You will be notified of your successful application by email by 30 July 2021

-We are happy to provide feedback on the assessment of your application.
+Screen NSW is happy to provide feedback on the assessment of your application.
+Contact email@example.com

 If you would like to provide us with feedback, or believe you have cause for complaint, the details of our Feedback, Review and Formal Complaints Procedures are available here.